Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 \paragraph{Diffusion.} Since the collective variable~$\xi(q)$ is related to a bond length, the map~$\sigma$ defined in~\eqref{eq:standard_effective_drift_noise} is constant, and is simply equal to (see~\eqref{eq:xi_first_derivatives})

-In the numerical experiments, we simply choose~$\sigma=1$ (instead of~$1/(2w^{2})$) which can be seen as a slight modification of~\eqref{eq:optimal_diffusion_class} by adding a multiplicative constant in the definition of~$a_{\alpha}$, see Remark~\ref{rem:free_energy_constant}.
-This implies that the standard dynamics with constant diffusion is obtained by setting~$\alpha=0$.
 We can also use the simplifications described in Remark~\ref{rem:MALA_gradient_xi_constant}.
-The numerical parameter~$\alpha\geqslant0$ appearing in~\eqref{eq:optimal_diffusion_class} should typically be chosen such that~$\alpha\beta F\circ\xi$ is of order 1 over~$[z_{\rm min},z_{\rm max}]$ to reduce numerical instabilities.
+The numerical parameter~$\alpha\geqslant0$ appearing in~\eqref{eq:optimal_diffusion_class} should typically be chosen such that~$\alpha\beta F$ is of order 1 over~$[z_{\rm min},z_{\rm max}]$ to reduce numerical instabilities.
 In our numerical setting, the variations of~$F$ are of order~$h$ over this interval, so that~$\alpha$ should to be of order~$1/(\beta h)$.
 We use a left-Riemann rule to approximate the value of~$\kappa_{\alpha}$ defined by~\eqref{eq:kappa_alpha}.

-\paragraph{Optimization in the implementation of MALA.} Since~$\xi$ is a function of only~4 components, the additional computations and storage (compared to the standard MALA algorithm with identity diffusion) is limited as the diffusion~\eqref{eq:optimal_diffusion_class} is block diagonal, with a~$4\times4$ block followed by a scalar~$\left(2N-4\right)\times\left(2N-4\right)$ matrix which does not depend on the position.
+\paragraph{Efficient implementation of MALA.} Since~$\xi$ is a function of only~4 components, the additional computations and storage (compared to the standard MALA algorithm with identity diffusion) is limited as the diffusion~\eqref{eq:optimal_diffusion_class} is block diagonal, with a~$4\times4$ block followed by a scalar~$\left(2N-4\right)\times\left(2N-4\right)$ matrix which does not depend on the position.
 More precisely,

 with

 Additionally, this means that \begin{itemize} \item the gradient of~$\xi$ has at most 4 nonzero components (see~\eqref{eq:xi_first_derivatives}), and the only nonzero part of the Hessian of~$\xi$ is a~$4\times 4$ submatrix.
 In fact, for our numerical example, the gradient of~$\xi$ only has two degrees of freedom while its Hessian only has three, thanks to the relations between the various derivatives of~$\xi$ in~\eqref{eq:xi_first_derivatives} (and in~\eqref{eq:xi_second_derivatives}, see Appendix~\ref{app:computations}); \item the divergence of the diffusion~\eqref{eq:divergence_diffusion} only acts through derivatives of~$\xi$, so that only its first four components can be nonzero.
 In fact, for our numerical experiment, the divergence only has two degrees of freedom (see~\eqref{eq:divergence_diffusion_numerical_experiment} in Appendix~\ref{app:computations}). \end{itemize} Therefore, only the update related to the first two particles is notably modified compared to the standard case~$D=\rmI_d$.
 These observations can be generalized to any collective variable which is a function of only~$k\leqslant d$ components of the positions.